paolo-di-biase/ISE/README.md

 ## Online Appendix – An extensive replication

-This repository contains all materials used to conduct the replication and extension study on **Binary and Multi-Class Classification of Self-Admitted Technical Debt: How Far Can We Go?**.
+This repository contains all materials used to conduct the replication and extension study on **"Binary and Multi-Class Classification of Self-Admitted Technical Debt: How Far Can We Go?"**.
 It includes datasets, sampling procedures, scripts, and raw outputs for RQ2 and RQ3.